 Thanksgiving can be stressful and we can lose sight of what’s important.
-With some easy steps, you can have a stress-free Thanksgiving.
+With some easy steps, you can have a happy Thanksgiving in 2023.

 Have a plan and write it down.